Cedar Ridge vs Round Rock High School: B vs A in the Same District

 Why Round Rock ISD Buyers Keep Comparing These Two High Schools

-And here is the part that catches people off guard: Cedar Ridge at 87 is not a school anyone should be concerned about.
-A strong B at a high school level in Round Rock ISD puts it ahead of most high schools in the entire Austin metro.
+And here is the part that catches people off guard: Cedar Ridge at a B is not a school anyone should be concerned about.
+A B at a high school level in Round Rock ISD puts it ahead of most high schools in the entire Austin metro.
 But the A on Round Rock High pulls buyers like a magnet, and the price gap reflects that gravitational pull.

 Cedar Ridge vs Round Rock: Quick Comparison